Stuycs-K/final-project-8-fangl-lia/WORKLOG.md

 long-term damage to the game.

 ### Visual Bugs
-- The cue stick glows.
-Honestly this could be a feature.
 - If multiple colored balls are potted in a short period of time, they may appear to overlap when sliding down the rack on the right side.
 However, upon reaching the bottom, they reset positions to stack correctly on top of one another.